What is ethical hacking

 Ethical hacking, cybersecurity's great ally

-Cybersecurity Business Informatics
+Cybersecurity Business Digital

 Hackers are experts, making them essential to companies threatened by ever-more-severe cybersecurity issues.
 These are the so-called ethical hackers or white hat hackers and they are employed to spot weaknesses and offer solutions.